How to Pay for College Without Federal Loans

 1. Apply for FAFSA

 It’s always a good idea to apply for federal financial aid — even if you don’t think you’ll qualify.
 That’s because the Free Application for Federal Student Aid (FAFSA®), is absolutely free to fill out.
-This form helps determine the type and amounts of aid a student qualifies for.
+This form helps determine the type and amount of aid a student qualifies for.
 While it’s not a guarantee that students will get financial aid granted to them, it’s worth applying to try to lower the overall cost of pursuing higher education.

 2. Qualify for Merit Scholarships